 Think of the iceberg analogy than Lean practitioners often use to explain cost of poor quality and the hidden costs that fall below the “water line.”
 What rises above that line is easy to quantify – it is the lowest-hanging fruit, so to speak, even though it is highest on the berg.
 Below the line, especially in contact centers, are problems like repeat callbacks, which is the opposite of FCR.

-In the old pre-Six Sigma days, FCR at a call center was a blue-sky, nice-to-have metric, but nothing that managers held agents accountable for achieving.
+In pre-Six Sigma days, FCR at a call center was a blue-sky, nice-to-have metric, but nothing that managers held agents accountable for achieving.
 Instead, they opted for metrics focusing solely on time, like AHT (average handle time = talk time + post-call wrap up and any hold time during the call) or ASA (average speed of answer = how fast you pick up the phone).

 What these metrics actually do is incite bad behavior.
 For example, an agent can keep both AHT and ASA low by just picking up a call and immediately hanging up on the customer, something many of us have experienced when we have phoned a call center.
 The agent AHT is an average of the daily AHT for a given time period, so naturally, if they hang up, they will have an AHT of a few seconds.
 Mix that into the normal AHT of an agent and, suddenly, their monthly stats look the lowest of any other agent.